 - Method/assumptions fit: Is the validation method covering those assumptions?

-- Action: One or more assumptions were not validated?
+- Action: Weren’t one or more assumptions validated?
 Why?
 How should you restate them?
 Were they validated?
 Great!
 Go to the next set of assumptions or start planning scale.

 FREE CASH PLAN (EXCEL MODEL) FOR EARLY-STAGE STARTUPS